What is a Quality Engineer?

 - Suppliers – working to ensure raw materials and component parts meet the company’s quality standards

 - Manufacturing teams – ensuring that equipment and processes follow predetermined quality standards

-- Customers – analysing issues reported via customer feedback, maintaining records and implementing changes to manufacturing when necessary
+- Customers – analyzing issues reported via customer feedback, maintaining records and implementing changes to manufacturing when necessary

-Quality engineers will often be the individuals tasked with creation of quality practices and documentation for a given product or facility.
+Quality Engineers are often tasked with the creation of quality practices, standard operation procedures (SOPs) and the relevant documentation for a given product or factory.

-They set out appropriate tests and acceptable result parameters to ensure that quality testing throughout the manufacturing process is effective.
+They set out appropriate tests and acceptable results to make sure that the testing for quality throughout the manufacturing process is effective.